 "The letter d is a short letter with a tall part.
-Start at 2 to make the short part, go up and around the clock to 2, go straight up to the line above but do not touch it, and pull a line straight down to the baseline.
-This is all done without lifting the pencil.
-Tall parts are twice the height of short parts."
+Start at 2 to make the short round part, go up and around the clock to 2, go straight up to the second line above, and pull a line straight down to the baseline.
+This is all done without lifting the pencil."
 Note that the lips form a circle when you make the /d/ sound.

 "The letter e is a short letter.
 It starts with a straight line drawn form 9 to 3 through the clock.
 (Put 9 and 3 on the clock face to show this).
 Without lifting the pencil, continue up around the clock from 3 and stop at 4."
 Note that e is the only letter for which a line is made in reference to the clock face.
+It sits close to the preceding letter because it starts with a line.

 "The letter f is a tall letter.
-It starts below the line above, at 2.
-Go up around the top to 10 without touching the top line, pull straight down to the baseline.
-Lift the pencil to put on a tiny cross in the direction in which we write.
-The cross is placed just above the middle."
+It starts below the second line above, at 2.
+Go up around the top to 10, pull straight down to the baseline.
+Lift the pencil to put on a tiny cross in the direction in which we write."